 Limits: We must know our limits.
 When exercising we find our limit and slowing, carefully push it in order to carefully improve.
 In life we have to understand where our limits are so we do not exceed them extremely and cause ourselves a great deal of pain.
 Keep ignoring it, more pain.

 Exercising: Never exceed your limits, or you will feel a great deal of pain and feel like you are failing.
-Go for a ten minute walk to start.
-Then after a week or two increase it by a few minutes, then a few minutes more.
+Go for a ten-minute walk to start.
+Then after a week or two increase, it by a few minutes, then a few minutes more.
 Very carefully.
 But it is important self-care because it helps mood, it helps with muscle deterioration which makes pain worse and motion it good for us.
 Yet I find working full time this is impossible to maintain.
 Because then I exceed my limits.

-Meditation: For me this is part of my self-care along with relaxation breathing.
+Meditation: For me, this is part of my self-care along with relaxation breathing.
 It has many benefits but mostly I do it to reduce stress.

 Hobbies: I am told by my psychologist it is important for mood and self-care to spend some time every day on things we enjoy each day.
 Just for us.
 Things we enjoy for the sake of enjoyment.